 Prepare Ahead of Time

-The best way to answer questions about your qualifications for the job is to prepare.
-Before the interview, read through the job posting one more time.
-Make note of all of the requirements for the job.
+The best way to answer questions about your qualifications for the job is to prepare before the interview.
+Read through the job posting one more time and note all of the requirements for the job.
 Then, look back at your resume.
-Think about what skills, experiences, and abilities you have that fit the job requirements.
-Make sure that, for each of your qualifications, you have at least one example of how you have demonstrated that skill or ability at work.
-Be sure to highlight these qualifications throughout your interview.
+Consider how your skills, experiences, and abilities fit the job requirements.
+Make sure that, for each of your qualifications, you have at least one example of how you demonstrated that skill or ability at work.
+Be sure to highlight those qualifications throughout your interview.

-Another way to prepare is to research the company ahead of time.
+Another way to prepare for an interview is to research the company ahead of time.
 Learn about the company culture as well as the company’s mission and goals.
 This will help you connect your abilities and experience to both the job and the organization.